101: The Crawling Eye

 Aw, he got that hat from Mike Nesmith.

-Michael Nesmith was one of The Monkees, the 1960s musical group that had their own TV show from 1966-1968.
-He wrote many songs used in the series and released as singles, but once his relationship soured with the producers and management, he withheld his best writings for after he left the group.
+Michael Nesmith (1942-2021) was one of The Monkees, the 1960s musical group that had their own TV show from 1966-1968.
+His signature look on the show was a knit wool cap with a pompom.
+Nesmith wrote many songs used in the series and released as singles, but once his relationship soured with the producers and management, he withheld his best writings for after he left the group.
 He later co-founded the influential (but commercially unsuccessful) country-rock group First National Band.
 On an unrelated note, his mother, Bette, invented the correction fluid Liquid Paper in 1951.
-His signature was a green wool hat with a pompom.

 Oh, Forrest Tucker, he’s from F Troop.